josmar-crwdstffng/angular/aio/tools/examples/UPDATING.md

   ```

   > NOTE:
-  > In order for `ng update` to work, there must be a `node_modules/` directory with installed dependencies inside the [shared/boilerplate/cli/](./shared/boilerplate/cli) directory.
+  > In order for `ng update` to work, there must be a `node_modules` directory with installed dependencies inside the [shared/boilerplate/cli/](./shared/boilerplate/cli) directory.
-  > This `node_modules/` directory is only needed during the update operation and is otherwise ignored (both by git and by the [example-boilerplate.js](./example-boilerplate.js) script) by means of the [shared/boilerplate/.gitignore](./shared/boilerplate/.gitignore) file.
+  > This `node_modules` directory is only needed during the update operation and is otherwise ignored (both by git and by the [example-boilerplate.js](./example-boilerplate.js) script) by means of the [shared/boilerplate/.gitignore](./shared/boilerplate/.gitignore) file.

-- The previous command made any necessary changes to boilerplate files inside the `cli/` directory, but the same changes need to be applied to the other CLI-based boilerplate directories.
+- The previous command made any necessary changes to boilerplate files inside the `cli` directory, but the same changes need to be applied to the other CLI-based boilerplate directories.
-  Inspect the changes in `cli/` and manually apply the necessary ones to other CLI-based boilerplate directories.
+  Inspect the changes in `cli` and manually apply the necessary ones to other CLI-based boilerplate directories.

 - Also ensure that any relevant changes in the [shared/boilerplate/cli/](./shared/boilerplate/cli) directory are copied to the [shared/example-scaffold/](./shared/example-scaffold) directory, which is used when creating new examples (via `yarn create-example ...`).
-  Only files that would not be considered boilerplate should be added to the `example-scaffold/` directory.
+  Only files that would not be considered boilerplate should be added to the `example-scaffold` directory.

 - Run the following command to list all the boilerplate files that are overridden in specific examples.
   ```sh